 These flying insects are mosquito-eating monsters that are both beautiful and harmless.
 Lure them to your yard by constructing a predator-free pond with tall plants like cattails or reeds.

-Some dragonflies lay their eggs in the stems of water plants, while others lay their eggs on the water.
+Some dragonflies lay their eggs in the stems of water plants, while others lay their eggs in the water.
 You don’t even need a large pond to attract them.
 It is sufficient to have a simple water feature in a small garden.

 Mosquito dunks, a mosquito larvicide, can also be used to prevent mosquito breeding in your pond while not harming honey bees, dragonflies, or other pond critters.

 Have you ever heard of these guys?
-They’re a great natural predator to have in your garden water or pond features.
+They’re a great natural predator in your garden water or pond features.
 Because controlling mosquitoes on your property benefits everyone, some vector control organizations will even supply them to you for free.

 Mosquitofish (also known as Gambusia affinis or just Gambusia) are such nasty little larvae eaters that they can cause havoc if released into the wrong environment, so they’re regulated in some places.
 Ensure that having them in your pond is legal in your state.